benshimonz/V1/README.md

 ## The V1 Pattern language

-V1 is a generic visual pattern language for schema-based property graphs.
+V1 is a rich, simple generic visual pattern language for schema-based property graphs.